Does the Federal Identification Program apply to sheep and goats?

-Electronic identification will be allowed in Indiana.
-However, producers are required to have the electronic identification number written on the certificate of veterinary inspection and provide the reading device.
+Electronic identification (microchip implant) is allowed for breed-registered animals only.
+The microchip number must be noted on the animal's registration paperwork and the certificate of veterinary inspection.
+The animals must be accompanied by the registration paperwork.
 Producers are cautioned that this rule only applies in Indiana and may not be allowed in other states.
 Owners should contact the state of destination to be sure to meet that state's specific requirements.

 Contact the Indiana State Board of Animal Health at: